 In all other events, the photon must have followed branch A, thus avoiding interacting with the object, and is subsequently routed to the detectors D1 and D2 with equal probability.
 In case detector D2 clicks, insufficient knowledge is gained to conclude on whether the object is present, as this outcome also occurs for no object present ("dud bomb").
 If the dark detector D1 lights up, however, the presence of an object in one of the two arms is signaled with certainty.
-Since the photon could not reach the detector D1 detects the presence of the object without touching it, therefore leaving the "bomb" intact.
+Since the photon could not reach the detector if it had touched the object, finding a photon with detector D1 detects the presence of the object without touching it, therefore leaving the "bomb" intact.
 Following Elitzur and Vaidman, we call this measurement scheme interaction free [19].